bruceravel/demeter/documentation/README.rst

 location in ``_build/html/_images``.
 As a result, the path to image always has one more ``../`` than the target.

-I am currently the using `built-in figref role
+I am currently the using `built-in numref role
 <http://sphinx-doc.org/markup/inline.html#cross-referencing-figures-by-figure-number>`_
 for figure numbering.
 This only supports the html builder.
 The numfig extension purports to support LaTeX, but it fails to do the